 The Vorderasiatisches Museum primarily collects artefacts from a 6000-year timespan of cultural history from the regions Mesopotamia, Syria, and Anatolia.
 The approximately 270,000 objects in its overwhelming collection were mainly found during the major German excavations in Babylon, Assur, Uruk, and Sam’al.

-Its principal attractions include the massive architectural reconstructions of the colourful Ishtar Gate and Processional Way of Babylon, dating from the time of Nebuchadnezzar II (6th century BCE).
-Much smaller but no less significant are the earliest written documents known to humankind: cuneiform scripts on clay tablets dating from the late 4th millennium BCE.
+Its principal attractions include the massive architectural reconstructions of the colourful Ishtar Gate and Processional Way of Babylon, dating from the time of Nebuchadnezzar II (6th century BC).
+Much smaller but no less significant are the earliest written documents known to humankind: cuneiform scripts on clay tablets dating from the late 4th millennium BC.
 They originate from the city of Uruk, as do the impressive temple façades decorated with thousands of colourful mosaic pieces.
 Since the opening of the new entrance building, the museum display begins with the large basalt sculptures from Tell Halaf.

 While construction work is underway in the north wing, the Vorderasiatisches Museum located in the south wing is completely open to the public.
 The side wings featuring smaller objects from Assur, Babylon and Uruk are also accessible.